karstenenglander/karstenenglander/README.md

 Hey, I'm Karsten.

-I am a Software Engineer engaged in building robust systems and high-performance tools.
-My foundation is in systems programming and cybersecurity research, where I’ve engineered C++ image processing engines and privacy-preserving ML frameworks.

-I extend these systems to the edge with native mobile development, specializing in building offline-first iOS applications using Swift, SwiftUI, and SwiftData.

-Languages and Tools: C++, Python, Swift (SwiftUI, SwiftData), SQL, Java, React Native, Docker, Git, NoSQL, CI/CD, System Architecture & REST API Design

-And here is what I've been up to:
+Here is what I've been up to: